🎓 San Diego State University Scholarships & Financial Aid (2025–2026)

 How selective is the Weber Honors College?

-Admission is competitive.
-Most accepted students have a high school GPA of 4.0 or above and show strong engagement through service, leadership, or academic curiosity.
-The application includes short essays and typically opens in October of senior year.
+It is competitive.
+Most accepted students have a high school GPA of 4.0+, strong engagement in service, research, or leadership, and must submit essays as part of their application, typically opening in October of senior year.

 Is Honors housing required?

 No, but it’s highly encouraged.
-Honors students can live in a dedicated Honors Residential Learning Community, which offers social and academic support—but it’s not mandatory.
+There’s a dedicated Honors Residential Community that offers added social and academic support, but living there is not mandatory.

 Can out-of-state students join Weber Honors?